 FCC ID: LWHA381F20

 The ALS120 is a Plug & Play card that provides compatibility with Sound Blaster, Sound Blaster Pro, Sound Blaster 16, and Windows Sound System.
-It also has a
+It differs from its predecessors by also having a built-in 3D sound effects processor.

 The game port can behave as an MPU-401 MIDI controller with FIFO (UART only).